AdvancedPhotonSource/GSAS-II/docs/source/packages.rst

 Version Control
 -----------------------
-The master version of the source code for GSAS-II currently resides on an APS-run subversion server, https://subversion.xray.aps.anl.gov/pyGSAS and the subversion (svn) version control system (VCS) is usually used to install the files needed by GSAS-II.
-When GSAS-II is installed in this manner, the software can be easily updated, as svn commands can load only the changed sections of files that need to be updated.
-It is likewise possible to use svn to regress to an older version of GSAS-II, though there are some limitations on how far back older versions of GSAS-II will be with current versions of Python.
-While svn is not required for use of GSAS-II, special procedures must be used to install GSAS-II without it and once installed without svn, updates of GSAS-II must be done manually.
+The master version of the source code for GSAS-II resides on GitHub at URL and the git version control system (VCS) is usually used to install the files needed by GSAS-II.
+When GSAS-II is installed in this manner, the software can be easily updated, as git commands can download only the changed sections of files that need to be updated.
+It is likewise possible to use git to regress to an older version of GSAS-II, though there are some limitations on how far back older versions of GSAS-II will be with current versions of Python.
+While git is not required for use of GSAS-II, special procedures must be used to install GSAS-II without it and once installed without git, updates of GSAS-II must be done manually.

-In progress is a migration from use of subversion VCS and the APS server, to use of the git VCS with software hosting on GitHub.com.
-GitHub provides better tools for community software development and git is a much more modern VCS system, though there are aspects of svn that I will miss, but svn is not being used as much and this makes it becoming steadly difficult to distribute with svn.
-Once GSAS-II has been made to work with git, the plan is that for a limited period, GSAS-II will be updated on both the APS subversion server and GitHub, but at some point it will become necessary to reinstall GSAS-II with a git-based distribution in order to use current versions of Python and updates to GSAS-II.
-While git will also is not be required for use of GSAS-II, special procedures will need to be used to install and update GSAS-II without it.
+We are currently in a transition period in its migration from the previous subversion server to GitHub and updates will be made in parallel to both servers.

 Python Requirements
 -----------------------